tanghui315/speakr-app/readme.md

     ```

 4.  **Configure Environment Variables:**
-    * Copy the example environment file (if you create one) or create a new file named `.env` in the project root.
+    * Copy the example environment file `.env.example` or create a new file named `.env` in the project root.
     * Add the following variables, replacing placeholder values with your actual keys and endpoints:

         ```dotenv
         # --- Required for Summaries/Chat ---
         # (Use OpenRouter or another OpenAI-compatible Chat API)
-        OPENROUTER_API_KEY="sk-or-v1-..." # Your OpenRouter or compatible API key OPENROUTER_BASE_URL="[https://openrouter.ai/api/v1](https://openrouter.ai/api/v1)" # Or your chat model endpoint
+        OPENROUTER_API_KEY=sk-or-v1-... # Your OpenRouter or compatible API key OPENROUTER_BASE_URL="https://openrouter.ai/api/v1" # Or your chat model endpoint
         # Recommended Models: openai/gpt-4o-mini, google/gemini-flash-1.5, etc.
         OPENROUTER_MODEL_NAME="openai/gpt-4o-mini"

         # --- Required for Transcription ---
         # (Use OpenAI Whisper API or a compatible local/remote endpoint)
-        OPENAI_API_KEY="cant-be-empty" # Use your OpenAI key OR often "none", "NA", "cant-be-empty" for local endpoints OPENAI_BASE_URL="http://YOUR_LOCAL_WHISPER_IP:PORT/v1/" # Your transcription endpoint URL
+        TRANSCRIPTION_API_KEY="cant-be-empty" # Use your OpenAI key OR often "none", "NA", "cant-be-empty" for local endpoints
+        TRANSCRIPTION_BASE_URL="http://YOUR_LOCAL_WHISPER_IP:PORT/v1/" # Your transcription endpoint URL
         # Set the specific model name your transcription endpoint uses (if needed by API)
-        TRANSCRIPTION_MODEL_NAME="Systran/faster-distil-whisper-large-v3" # Or the model your endpoint expects
+        WHISPER_MODEL="Systran/faster-distil-whisper-large-v3" # Or the model your endpoint expects

         # --- Flask Specific ---
         # A strong, random secret key is crucial for session security.